FullByte/FullByte.github.io/docs/tech/art/ascii.md

 # ASCII

+I love [ASCII Art](https://en.wikipedia.org/wiki/ASCII_art) and this page is dedicated to some beautiful things I found.
 Most of the stuff below is is the work of someone else but as I found this stuff hard to find I just want to make sure it is not lost.
 Links were added where known.

 ```txt
  .d8888b.
 8888888888  d8888 888888b.   d888